Burling graphs revisited, part II: Structure: New examples of non-Burling graphs

-\begin{lemma} Let $G$ be a non-oriented graph obtained from $K_4$ by subdividing edges.
-Then $G$ is a Burling graph if and only if $G$ contains four vertices $a$, $b$, $c$ and $d$ of degree~3 such that $ab, ac \in E(G)$ and $ad, bc\notin E(G)$. \end{lemma}
+\begin{theorem} Let $G$ be a non-oriented graph obtained from $K_4$ by subdividing edges.
+Then $G$ is a Burling graph if and only if $G$ contains four vertices $a$, $b$, $c$ and $d$ of degree~3 such that $ab, ac \in E(G)$ and $ad, bc\notin E(G)$. \end{theorem}

 \begin{proof} Suppose that $G$ is a Burling graph.
 Let $a$, $b$, $c$ and $d$ be the four vertices of degree~3 of $G$.
 If $G[\{a, b, c, d\}]$ contains no vertex of degree at least~2, then $G$ is isomorphic to one of the graphs represented in Figure~\ref{f:nonBurlingK4-4}, so $G$ has no star cutset, a contradiction to Theorem~\ref{th:chalop}.
 So, up to symmetry, we may assume that $a$ has degree at least~2 in $G[\{a, b, c, d\}]$, so up to symmetry $ab, ac \in E(G)$.
 If $bc\in E(G)$, then $G$ contains a triangle, a contradiction to Lemma~\ref{lem:no-triangle}.
 So, $bc\notin E(G)$.
 If $ad\in E(G)$, then $G$ is a wheel, a contradiction to Lemma~\ref{thm:Wheel-not-Burling}.
 So, $ad\notin E(G)$.
 We proved that $ab, ac \in E(G)$ and $ad, bc\notin E(G)$.